Types of gas flow meters

 As the name implies, thermal flow meters use heat to measure the flow rate of a fluid.
 Thermal flow meters traditionally work in one of two ways.
 The first type measures the current required to maintain a fixed temperature across a heated element.
 As the fluid flows, particles contact the element and dissipate or carry away heat.
 As the flow rate increases, more current is required to keep the element at a fixed temperature.
 This current requirement is proportional to the mass flow rate.
 The second thermal method involves measuring the temperature at two points on either side of an element or ‘hot wire’.
 As the fluid flows over the element it carries the heat downstream, increasing the temperature of the downstream temperature sensor and reducing the temperature of the upstream sensor.
 The change in temperature is related to the fluid’s mass flow.

-Alicat offers the BASIS-Series thermal flow controllers.
+Alicat BASIS-Series are thermal flow controllers.

 Coriolis flow meters